more03625/be-beast/github/github-docs.md

    This command will open your folder, so you can have a look at folder structure.

 3. `git add .`
-   This will add your files to staging area. we review this files and if everything is good we can use commit command to permantly sotre code to repository.
+   This will add your files to staging area. we review this files and if everything is good we can use commit command to permanently store code to repository.

    Flow will like this.